-- Due to the extraordinary circumstances this year, you needed to submit your child’s secondary school application before you received their 11 Plus exam results.
-If you wished your child to be considered for entry to Reading School, you were required to name the relevant school on the Common Application Form (CAF).
+- If you wish your child to be considered for entry to Reading School, you are required to name the school on the Common Application Form (CAF).

 - In whichever year you are applying, you can name up to 6 schools on your CAF.

 - If you live outside Reading, you must apply through your own Local Authority – even if your child currently attends a Reading primary school.

 What is required to pass the Reading 11 Plus?

 - Basic skills (addition, multiplication, division and subtraction)

 - Problem solving techniques